willhains/Kotoba/README.md

 6. Open the "Devices and Simulators" window (Shift-Cmd-2) and confirm your device is connected.
 If not, connect it via USB.
 7. Product > Run.

-We also provide an unsigned application archive, [Kotoba.ipa](Kotoba.ipa), for installation via alternate methods. **Note that you must have a properly configured `.mobileprovision` in which the corresponding App ID matches Kotoba's Bundle ID, com.willhains.Kotoba.
+We also provide an unsigned application archive, Kotoba.ipa, for installation via alternate methods.
+Download the latest version in [Releases](https://github.com/willhains/Kotoba/releases) .**Note that you must have a properly configured `.mobileprovision` in which the corresponding App ID matches Kotoba's Bundle ID, com.willhains.Kotoba.
 The app ID also must have the capabilities App Groups, iCloud, and Push Notifications.**

 ## How to Use

 1. Tap "Add a new word".